state-of-the-art/BlendNet/README.md

 It will leave the agents active for a short period of time after the rendering process (by default 5 mins), will stop them after that.
-It will delete agents and stop itself if there is no tasks for 30 mins (by default).
+It will delete agents and stop itself if there are no tasks for 30 mins (by default).

 Tasks are coming from Addon: one task - one frame.
-Task have a number of samples to render - and manager decides how much samples it will give to an agent.
+Tasks have a number of samples to render - and the Manager decides how many samples it will give to an agent.
 The Manager tries to keep the ratio loading/rendering relatively lower, but less than 30 mins per agent task.
 By default it's 100 samples per agent task.